gsoft-inc/sg-orbit/README.md

 **Build the static web app**

-If the packages failed to compile you can build the packages without executing the whole release flow.
+If the packages failed to compile you can build the packages without executing the full release flow everytime.
 To do so, execute the following command:

 ```bash
 yarn build:website